ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 The move that started when banks moved from partnerships to public companies, told by  Michael Lewis in [Liars' Poker](https://www.amazon.com/Liars-Poker-Norton-Paperback-Michael/dp/039333869X), was completed with the bailouts after the financial crash in 2008: they are, like journalists, completely removed from the consequences of their actions.

-### Systems learn by removing

-We saw that bureaucrats don’t learn because they are not the victims of their mistakes.
 The same mechanism of transferring risk also impedes learning.
-And more practically, only reality can convince someone that is wrong, no argument can do that.

-*The curse of modernity is that we are increasingly populated by a class of people who are better at explaining than understanding*.

-It's the Bias-Variance trade-off: explaining overfits your forecast analysis, so the two are at odds with each other.
+And more practically, only reality can convince someone that is wrong, no argument can do that. *The curse of modernity is that we are increasingly populated by a class of people who are better at explaining than understanding*.
+Explaining overfits your forecast analysis, so the two are at odds with each other.

 > Learning isn’t quite what we teach inmates inside the high-security prisons called schools.
 Evolution can only happen if risk of extinction is present.
 There is no evolution without skin in the game.
 >